dhis2/training-docs/content/design_for_data_use/tg_dashboards.md

 1. Create a new dashboard
 2. Review all of the features that are available when creating a new dashboard (layout, description, adding items, etc.)
-3. Add some of the EMIS items to the dashboard
+3. Add some of the Immunization/HIV items to the dashboard
 4. Discuss the filter settings

 STOP - Perform Exercise 2